yusukeshib/maku/README.md

 # maku (膜)

-The command line utility (for now) accepts a GLSL shader text and an input image and an output effect-applied image that runs the shader on GPU.
-The command line run on your PC natively, and it's library is build for WASM too.
-And you can run the GLSL testing web app on the demo website of this repo.

-The initial goal:
+- Swiss army knife for image (+video?) manipulation in the AI era.
+- This project is purely for personal learning of the GPU + WASM + Rust + Image AI.

+### Milestone 1
+Simple command line utility with composable GL shader filter + node-based editor to edit filters on web.

+- Web UI to compose filters with preview of each block
+- GL shader blocks, utility blocks(math)
+- Full native mode / Full WASM mode
-- Very performant image filter command line tool on GPU
+- Rust native filter command
-- Composable/Extensible filter structure with reusability(Group, Variable)
+- Composable filters(composition, reusability)

+TODO:

+- [ ] Simple node manipulation on Rust
-- Web UI to edit projects
+- [ ] Web UI with React
-- Machine learning filters ready

-Before release:
+- [ ] Add GPU-related functionality on Rust with three-d crate
+- [ ] Add the concept of "composition"

+### Milestone2
+- Integrate simple machine learning.
+Change the API to be more protocol based.(Some protobuf based API protocol, we can implement blocks in any language)

+### Milestone3
+- API server mode like ComfyUI (Run web editor with native mode via API server?)
+- Integrate with Python, and StableDiffusion

+### To release
-- [ ] Instructions on how to build the tool
+- Instructions on how to build the tool
-- [ ] An examples folder that uses it to convert an image.
+- An examples folder that uses it to convert an image.
-- [ ] (eventually) make the readme page a marketing page.
+- Make the readme page and a marketing page.